 Is Parking Important When Searching for Apartments?

-Parking is an important consideration if you own a car.
-If you don’t own a car, do you expect to buy one in the near future during your apartment tenancy?
-Here are some factors that may influence how you prioritize parking in your search for an apartment community –
+Yes, parking is an important consideration if you own a car or expect to buy a car in the near future.
+Here are some factors that may influence how you prioritize parking in your search for an apartment community.

 - If public transport is not easily accessible